La Trampa (band): First changes

+Recordings

 Early works

 In May 1994 the band started recording "Toca y Obliga" at Estudio Records, the band's first studio album, released by Orfeo in January 1995.
 The first thousand of discs sold out making it almost impossible to get it until 2005 when Bizarro Records and EMI Music re-edited it.

 It took three years of hard work for them to get to record their first album, three years composing, rehearsing and playing live, learning all on stage, even carrying their own instruments and equipment.
 Three years before getting to talk to Orfeo's Alfonso Carbone who really helped them in the process of recording "Toca y Obliga" This was perhaps the band's most produced album.

 Despite being a Rock album, there was a lot of Milonga and some Tango given by the sounds of the Bandoneon played by Edison Bordon.

 The album was very well taken by both the critics and public, so it got more attention from the radios who started broadcasting it more frequently.
 "Dulces Tormentos" was one of the most spread songs of the album.

 It was also in 1995 that Daniel "Chino" Gonzalez left the band taking his place for over one year Javier "Pichu" Villanustre, who got to record "En la noche" a cover of Los Estomagos that was included in "Extrañas Visiones" a tribute album to the band along with some other well known performers such as El Peyote Asesino, Claudio Taddei, Los Traidores, The Supersonicos, Eduardo Darnauchans and more.